kubernetes/website/content/en/blog/_posts/2021-07-29-kubernetes-1-21-release-interview.md

 When I was contributing to that, I explored the release team and it interested me a lot, particularly how interesting and varied the mechanics of releasing Kubernetes are.
 For most software projects, it's usually whenever you decide that you have made meaningful progress in terms of features, you release it.
 But Kubernetes is not like that.
 We follow a regular release cadence.
 And all those aspects really interested me.
 I actually applied for the first time in Kubernetes 1.16, but got rejected.

 But I still applied to Kubernetes 1.17, and I got into the enhancements team.
-That team was led by [Mr. Bobby Tables, Bob Killen](https://kubernetespodcast.com/episode/126-research-steering-honking/), back then, and [Jeremy Rickard](https://kubernetespodcast.com/episode/131-kubernetes-1.20/) was one of my co-shadows in the team.
+That team was led by [MrBobbyTables, Bob Killen](https://kubernetespodcast.com/episode/126-research-steering-honking/), back then, and [Jeremy Rickard](https://kubernetespodcast.com/episode/131-kubernetes-1.20/) was one of my co-shadows in the team.
 I shadowed enhancements again.
 Then I lead enhancements in 1.19.
 I then shadowed the lead in 1.20 and eventually led the 1.21 team.
 That's what my journey has been.

 My suggestion to people is don't be afraid of failure.
 Even if you don't get selected, it's perfectly fine.
 You can still contribute to the release team.
 Just hop on the release calls, raise your hand, and introduce yourself.